crystal22/U2GNN/README.md

 ### Notes:

-See command examples in command_examples.txt
+See command examples in command_examples.txt.

-Only use train_u2GAN.py for MUTAG and PROTEIN.

 Use train_u2GAN_noPOS_REDDIT.py and eval_REDDIT.py for a large collection of graphs such as REDDIT to avoid OOM.
 See reddit_commands.txt.

+Only use train_u2GAN.py for MUTAG and PROTEIN.